Key messages

 International targets

-UNFPA 6, target 6.4.
-Until 2030 Significantly increase water use efficiency in all areas and ensure sustainable freshwater abstraction and water supply to address water scarcity and significantly reduce the number of people suffering from water scarcity.
+By 2030, significantly increase water-use efficiency in all sectors and ensure sustainable freshwater abstraction and water supply to address water scarcity and significantly reduce the number of people suffering from water scarcity.

-Water Code of the Republic of Armenia (adopted in 2002 on June 4).
+Water Code of the Republic of Armenia (adopted on 4 June, 2002 ).

-The Law of the Republic of Armenia on the National Water Program (adopted in 2006 on November 27).
+The Law of the Republic of Armenia on the National Water Program (adopted on 27 November, 2006).

-The Law of the Republic of Armenia on National Political Provisions of Water (adopted in 2005 on May 3).
+The Law of the Republic of Armenia on National Political Provisions of Water (adopted on 3 May, 2006).

 SDG Implementation Voluntary National Review – Armenia.
 United Nations (2018).